EastbayML/VLSM/Brainstorming.md

 - Test out ‘Grant Descent’ aka ‘Tangent Descent’ on a language model

 #### Power scaling of sum of the attention score values

+#### Watch the mean token probability early during training.
+I think it should go from flat, to matching the natural language distribution?

+####  Shaping the probability distribution
+How does the probability distribution of a sequence change given different prompts?